na2axl/rfcs/rfc-002-static-properties.md

 }
 ```

-Then in user code, to retrieve the **GProperty** value we just use standard properties, which will act proxies for the corresponding
+Then in user code, to retrieve the **GProperty** value we just use standard properties, which will act as proxies for the corresponding
 **Property Descriptor**.

 ```cs